 Pressing the Edit button while a Chain (other than 0 None) is highlighted-on any of the various effects pages-will call up the Chain editor.
 From the Program editor, the program's Insert and Aux Chains can be edited from the PROGFX and LYRFX pages.
-In Effect mode Chains selected for Aux overrides can be edited from the Aux 1 Override and Aux 2 Override pages.
 In Multi Edit Mode, Chains selected for Aux overrides can be edited from the AUX1 and AUX2 pages.

 A Chain is made up of one or more effect-boxes, with each box containing a single effect.
 You can have up to 16 effect-boxes in a Chain.
 The settings for all of the parameters of each effect-box are also stored within the Chain.
-There are 15 Mod Controls that allow for real-time control over any parameter from any effect-box in the Chain.
+There are 30 Mod Controls that allow for real-time control over any parameter from any effect-box in the Chain.
 Per Chain Control sources are also provided to be used as inputs to the effect Mods (two FXLFOs, two FXASRs, and four FXFUNs.)
 These work similarly to the LFOs, ASRs and FUNs in Program mode, but are only available for use with the effect Mods.